 Miscellaneous costs.
-Miscellaneous cost decreased from US\$26,552 for the six months ended June 30, 2022 to US\$20,855 for the six months ended June 30, 2023, primarily due to the decrease of our outsourcing contractor fee for general project's support, which is in line with the decrease of our revenues from business consulting and IT consulting.
+Miscellaneous cost decreased from US\$40,518 in 2022 to US\$19,087 in 2023, primarily due to the decrease of our outsourcing contractor fee for general project's support, which was gradually transferred to in-house team during 2023.